 A vestige of the medieval walls surrounding Metz, it was built around 1437 and carried the nickname of “Jacob de Castel”, a reputed artilleryman of the 15th century.

 Until recently the tower was hidden behind a thick green setting, which suited the name of the tower best.

 The German Imperial District of Metz

-At the end of the Franco-Prussian War of 1870-71, Metz’ destiny changed dramatically as the city and its département (Moselle) was annexed by Bismarck to Germany.
+At the end of the Franco-Prussian War of 1870-71, Metz’s destiny changed dramatically as the city and its département (Moselle) were annexed by Bismarck to Germany.

 Kaiser Wilhelm II personally oversaw the new town planning project around the railway station, to the South of the Old Town, in order to make Metz a model of German prestige and elegance.

-This new but remarkable architectural example was commissioned to an architect from Berlin, Kröger, who erected many imposing buildings in the Rhenish tradition along Metz’ Grand Boulevards.
+This new but remarkable architectural example was commissioned by an architect from Berlin, Kröger, who erected many imposing buildings in the Rhenish tradition along Metz’s Grand Boulevards.

-The “Pierre de Jaumont” which was traditionally – and extensively – used so far everywhere was replaced with stones used in the Rhineland: pink and grey sandstone, granite and basalt.
+The “Pierre de Jaumont” which was traditional – and extensively – used so far everywhere was replaced with stones used in the Rhineland: pink and grey sandstone, granite and basalt.

 If you stroll around the district, you will discover an inconsistent – even contradictory – blend of architecture, from art deco (Jugendstil) and neo-Romanesque mansions to mock-Bavarian farmhouses.

 The whole district was nominated by the municipality of Metz in 2007 to be classified on UNESCO’s World Heritage list for its architectural uniqueness.